TUI AG says full-year profit could exceed guidance after strong quarter

 While TUI AG gets over 80 percent of its earnings from London-listed TUI Travel, Europe's largest tour operator, it also operates its own cruises and hotels divisions.

-TUI AG reported on Thursday third-quarter sales of 4.83 billion euros ($6.5 billion) and underlying earnings before interest, tax and amortization (EBITA) of 163 million euros, above analyst expectations for 141 million, thanks to higher hotel occupancy and rising profits in its cruise division.
+TUI AG reported on Thursday third-quarter sales of 4.83 billion euros (3.86 billion pounds) and underlying earnings before interest, tax and amortisation (EBITA) of 163 million euros, above analyst expectations for 141 million, thanks to higher hotel occupancy and rising profits in its cruise division.

 It said its cruises division as a whole should achieve a turnaround this year and post a profit, while its Hapag-Lloyd Cruises unit, which is being refocused on luxury and adventure cruises, will move into the black in the next financial year.